Our plans for Semaphore Tower

 Proposed floor plans

 Thanks to our generous supporters, we have reached our fundraising target to save the tower.
-We hope to start our restoration at the end of the year, with the intention of opening the building for bookings in late 2020.
+We hope to start our restoration in early 2020 with the intention of opening the building for bookings by the end of the year.
 We are currently seeking a main contractor to lead the project, whilst finalising the necessary consents.